-At St. Vincent de Paul Primary School we strive to provide an inclusive education which values diversity and celebrates difference.
-Diversity is enacted through a pedagogy of inclusion and a commitment to uphold the rights of all to be welcomed, valued, acknowledged and actively engaged in education.
+At St Vincent De Paul Primary School we strive to provide an inclusive education which values equity and diversity and celebrates difference.
+Equity and diversity are enacted through a pedagogy of inclusion and a commitment to uphold the rights of all to be welcomed, valued, acknowledged and actively engaged in education.
 Our learning community is committed to processes that support all students to make optimal progress and respect the rights of all students to learn in a positive and supportive environment.
 We seek to provide successful participation and to intervene as early as possible when students are not actively engaged in learning.
 Student behaviour is linked to the quality of the learning experiences.
 Purposeful, authentic, and relevant learning experiences that are of a sufficiently challenging yet achievable standard maximise positive behaviour.